lpsinger/userguide/content.rst

 * Terrestrial (i.e., a chance background fluctuation or a glitch)

-The figure below shows the extent of the three astrophysical categories (BNS, NSBH, BBH and MassGap) in terms of the component masses :math:`m_1` and :math:`m_2`.
+The figure below shows the extent of the three astrophysical categories (BNS, NSBH, BBH, and MassGap) in terms of the component masses :math:`m_1` and :math:`m_2`.

 .. plot::